Spey: smooth inference for reinterpretation studies: Statistical Models

-Here, we have used a unit Gaussian as the constraint term since the nuisance parameters are normalized.
+Here, we have used a unit Gaussian as the constraint term since the nuisance parameters are standardized.
 This simplifies the optimization process when computing the profiled likelihood.
+The choice of Gaussian originates from the fact that many calibration observables, whose PDF central limits to a Gaussian, are parametrised at zero nominal rates with one sigma deviation.
 The specific form of the $\llhd{x_i}$ is generally unknown and depends on the available information from the experimental analyses.
 Therefore, it may be necessary to construct an approximate PDF description in order to compare a theory hypothesis with experimental results.

 Experimental analyses, particularly at the LHC, typically encompass the exploration of simplified signal hypotheses.
 In order to broaden the scope of such analyses, several reinterpretation techniques have been developed, ranging from intricate detector simulations to straightforward efficiency maps.
 These techniques enable the examination of new theoretical hypotheses in light of existing experimental results.
-Reinterpretation platforms are specifically designed to generate signal yields based on the chosen histograms defined by the experimental analysis which then subsequently incorporated into a likelihood distribution for setting exclusion limits on the given signal hypothesis.
+Reinterpretation platforms are specifically designed to generate signal yields based on the chosen histograms defined by the experimental analysis, which are then subsequently incorporated into a likelihood distribution for setting exclusion limits on the given signal hypothesis.